How Many Hands Per Hour in Home Poker?

-Most home poker games run slower than people expect.
+Most home games run 20-30 hands per hour.
+That's slower than you think—and often slower than your players expect.

 What affects hands per hour